apeura/project-work-englishapp/README.md

 This project is a part of **TAMK's Fall 2023 backend module**.
 The goal of this project is to create a full stack application.

 ## Screenshots
+##### PLEASE NOTE: Tuni databases are cleared so demonstrated data won't be available.
 ![play](https://github.com/apeura/project-work-englishapp/assets/113358099/3199cab5-76e4-4a0d-83eb-98fdbf9a0758)
 ![admin](https://github.com/apeura/project-work-englishapp/assets/113358099/342859eb-ee40-4930-a1fb-89bb33284e8f)